 Check Database integrity on Local server connection: CISS_PROD, CISS_distributor, master, model, msdb.

-Update Statistics on Local server connection: CISS_PROD, CISS_distributor, master, model, msdb
+Update Statistics on Local server connection: CISS_PROD, CISS_distributor, master, model, msdb.

-Backup Database on Local server connection: CISS_PROD, CISS_distributor, master, model, msdb
+Backup Database on Local server connection: CISS_PROD, CISS_distributor, master, model, msdb.

-Reorganize index on Local server connection: CISS_PROD Tables
+Reorganize index on Local server connection: CISS_PROD Tables.

 The SQL backups are stored on the mapped H: SAN attached drive.
 The database servers have an OS-level backup that runs at 5:00 A.M. daily.
 The DOS batch script does a checksum of the last backups, XCOPY of the files to the DR servers, and purges any files that are over five days.

 The Linux servers, application, and web servers each have the following scheduled jobs: